k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/04_kafka_hardening.md

 # Zookeeper configuration

 Notes:
-- Required to be applied over every node in cluster
+- These configuration must be applied to every node in cluster
-- ZooKeeper does not support SSL authentication so MD5 authentication (username and password) is used
+- Since ZooKeeper does not support SSL authentication, MD5 authentication (username and password) is used.

 ## Step 1 - SASL Authentication